wmo-im/wis2box/docs/source/index.rst

 ===============

 The reference documentation is more complete and programmatic in nature.
-It contains a comprehensive set of information on the WIS2-in-a-box software that can be quickly referenced.
+It contains a comprehensive set of information on the WIS2-in-a-box software for easy reference.

 .. toctree::
    :maxdepth: 1